x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/alert-policy-and-its-configuration.md

 > [!IMPORTANT]
 > **Security administrator** privileges are required for creating an alert policy (see).
 For information on creating an alert policy, see [Creating an alert policy](#creating-an-alert-policy).

-In addition to creating an alert policy, a user with **security administrator** privileges can execute the following tasks:
+In addition to creating an alert policy, a user with **security administrator** privileges can perform the following tasks:

 - Edit the policy
 - Disable the policy